Ambition – Extract

 Plenty of people, in fact nearly everyone, have the seed.
 They want.
 Yet if you talk to the average person, you’ll find that the seed is just sitting there, shriveling up in the palm of their hand.
 Maybe they don’t know how or where to plant it.
 Or maybe they’re just scared of the change that would happen if they gave it a little nurturing to grow.

-It’s necessary to have ambition, but many times we just don’t see any reasonable way to achieve them.
+It’s necessary to have ambition and goals, but many times we just don’t see any reasonable way to make them come true.
 Therefore, we tuck it in the back of our mind and don’t take any concrete action to get there.
 This is why you need to combine your ambition with some kind of a plan and goals to move forward, to see progress.
 Otherwise, your ambitions may just shrivel up in the palm of your hand.

-Again we get back to a plan, what do you need to reach any ambition?
+Again we get back to a plan, what do you need to fulfill your ambition?

 - A plan with achievable goals.